JosJuice/PunParse/README.md

 ------------
 You need Java 7 or newer to run PunParse.
 You also need a connection to an SQL database.
 Currently, only MySQL is supported.
 Support for PostgreSQL (9.1 and newer) and SQLite is under development.
-However, PostgreSQL has not been tested, and there is currently a problem; normally, nothing happens when PunParse tries to create a record with a primary key that already exists, but with PostgreSQL, an error will occur.
-One case where this will happen is if one piece of data (for instance, a post) is present in two HTML files.
+However, PostgreSQL has not been tested, and there is currently a problem;
+normally, nothing happens when PunParse tries to create a record with a primary key that already is in use, but with PostgreSQL, an error will occur.
+One case where this will happen is if one record (for instance, a post) is present in two HTML files.

 Arguments
 ---------
-PunParse requires three command line arguments, in this order:
+PunParse requires two command line arguments, in this order:
 * The folder containing HTML to parse.
 Irrelevant files are ignored.
-* The database URL to write to.
-A URL might look like one of the following:
+* The URL of the database to write to.
+A URL might look like one these:
-  * `mysql://localhost/?user=username&password=password`
+  * `mysql://localhost/database?user=username&password=password`
-  * `postgresql://localhost/?user=username&password=password`
+  * `postgresql://localhost/database?user=username&password=password`
   * `sqlite:database.db`
-* The name of the database to write to.
-The database should be empty unless you are trying to append data to an existing PunBB database.
-  Existing records will not be modified.